Dissecting Embodied Abilities in Multimodal Language Models through Skill-level Evaluation and Diagnosis: Experiment

 \subsection{Experiment Setup}

-\paragraph{Models.} We evaluate 20 representative MLLMs on BEAR benchmark, with results reported in Table~\ref{tab:main_results} and Figure~\ref{fig:overview:c}.
-We adopt a \textit{direct} prompting strategy, which instructs models to output answers without reasoning steps.
-For most models, we follow VLMEvalKit’s~\citep{duan2024vlmevalkit} standard protocol with default parameters.
-Depending on the model, evaluation is conducted either in a \textit{Merged} setting, where multiple frames are combined into one input, or in a \textit{Sequential} setting, where frames are processed individually.
-Detailed experiments are provided in Appendix~\ref{appendix:experiment}. \paragraph{Human Performance.} To establish a reference baseline, we report the average performance of 5 human volunteers on \textbf{\textit{BEAR-mini}}, which is a subset containing 40 questions per category.
-All participants are provided with informed consent and retained the right to withdraw at any time. \paragraph{Evaluation Metrics.} For \textit{Pointing}, \textit{Spatial Reasoning}, \textit{Task Planning}, \textit{Long-horizon}, we use success rate as evaluation metric.
+\paragraph{Models.} We evaluate 20 representative MLLMs on BEAR, with results shown in Table~\ref{tab:main_results} and Figure~\ref{fig:overview:c}.
+We follow VLMEvalKit’s~\citep{duan2024vlmevalkit} default evaluation protocol and provide our prompts in Appendix~\ref{appendix_benchmark_full_prompts}.
+Depending on model design, inputs are processed either in a \textit{Merged} setting (multiple frames combined) or a \textit{Sequential} setting (frames processed individually).
+To establish a reference baseline, we report \textbf{human performance} of 5 human volunteers on \textit{BEAR-mini}, a subset containing 40 samples per skill.
+Additional details are in Appendix~\ref{appendix:experiment}.

+\paragraph{Evaluation Metrics.} For \textit{Pointing}, \textit{Spatial Reasoning}, \textit{Task Planning}, \textit{Long-horizon}, we use success rate as evaluation metric.
 For \textit{Long-horizon}, we report success rate over episodes, an episode is considered successful only if all steps are answered correctly.
-For \textit{Bounding Box}, we report the average Intersection over Union (IoU) across all questions within the category.
+For \textit{Bounding Box}, we report the average Intersection over Union (IoU).